Opucikwar: Grammar

 The Great Andamanese languages are agglutinative languages, with an extensive prefix and suffix system.
 They have a distinctive noun class system based largely on body parts, in which every noun and adjective may take a prefix according to which body part it is associated with (on the basis of shape, or functional association).
 Thus, for instance, the *aka- at the beginning of the language names is a prefix for objects related to the tongue.
-An adjectival example can be given by the various forms of yop, "pliable, soft", in Aka-Bea:

-A cushion or sponge is ot-yop "round-soft", from the prefix attached to words relating to the head or heart.

-A cane is ôto-yop, "pliable", from a prefix for long things.

-A stick or pencil is aka-yop, "pointed", from the tongue prefix.

-A fallen tree is ar-yop, "rotten", from the prefix for limbs or upright things.